 Interacting with your Nest device via a Google service

-Your phone location established by the Location History setting in your Google Account is separate from Nest’s Home/Away Assist & Home and Away Routines features.
-Location History does not influence these Nest features (nor is your phone’s location data collected by these features used to establish Location History in your Google Account).
+Your device's location as established by the Location History setting in your Google Account is separate from Nest's Home/Away Assist & Home and Away Routines features.
+Location History does not influence these Nest features (nor is your phone or tablet's location data collected by these features used to establish Location History in your Google Account).

 If you don't migrate your Nest Account to a Google Account, you'll remain subject to existing terms and privacy policies of Nest Labs, Inc.